How to Write Engaging Financial Services Copy that Drive Real Engagement

 Before typing out a single word, you must fully understand your target audience.
 Financial services cater to various people—each with different needs, pain points, and financial goals.
 Here’s how you can break it down:

-Start by segmenting your audience based on their life stages, income levels, and financial literacy.
-A millennial looking for a first-time mortgage has very different needs than a business owner looking to optimize their tax strategy.
+Start by segmenting your audience by life stage, income level, and financial literacy.
+A millennial seeking a first-time mortgage has very different needs than a business owner seeking to optimize their tax strategy.

 Create detailed buyer personas that focus on these differences.
 For example, a retiree persona might value content around safe, low-risk investments, while a young professional might be more interested in high-growth opportunities.